Ann L. Tucker is an author, historian, and history professor, writing on the Civil War and US South through an international lens.

 Tucker’s in-progress second project will extend her analysis into the Reconstruction era to examine how former Confederates’ international perspective on nationhood helped them remake their own sense of nationhood in the post-Civil War era.
 The first portion of this research was published as “To ‘Heal the Wounded Spirit’: Former Confederates’ International Perspective on Reconstruction and Reconciliation,” in Reconciliation after Civil Wars: Global Perspectives, ed.
 Paul Quigley and James Hawdon (Routledge, 2018).

-Ann Tucker is an assistant professor of history at the University of North Georgia.
+Ann Tucker is an associate professor of history at the University of North Georgia.
 She earned her BA at Wake Forest University and MA and PhD at the University of South Carolina.